 What Behaviors Does the FDCPA Prohibit by Collection Agencies?

-The FDCPA requires that communication by a collection agency only occur between the hours of 8 A.M. and 9 P.M. and that they may not contact you at your place of employment if they are informed that such calls are not allowed while you are at work.
+The FDCPA requires that communication by a collection agency only occurs between the hours of 8 A.M. and 9 P.M. and that they may not contact you at your place of employment if they are informed that such calls are not allowed while you are at work.
+San Diego Bankruptcy Lawyer is the most reviewed and voted best bankruptcy attorney.
 The law also prohibits many specific behaviors by debt collectors to include:

 - Threatening violence or other criminal behaviors to harm the debtor’s person, reputation or property

 - Publishing a “black list” of consumers who allegedly refuse to pay debts in a timely fashion

 - Advertising a debt for sale to coerce payment

 - Repeatedly calling a debtor or letting their phone ring continuously

 - Calling without properly identifying themselves